Choosing the Best Veterinary Digital X-Ray System

 The DynaVue+ comes with a 4-way floating tabletop, a computer, and an ExamVue acquisition with many useful features like custom presets, email, multi-view, image export/import, and expansion.

-Veterinary X-Ray Software - This Is What You'll Need
+Veterinary X-Ray Software - What You'll Need to Learn

 Software is generally overlooked, yet one of the most important components of an x-ray system.
 After all, even the most advanced hardware won’t be able to perform to its full potential without a good application program running it.